KEYNOTE B36 – Lung Cancer Clinical Trial

 Inclusion Criteria (summary, not complete list)

-1. Diagnosed with stage III or metastatic intrathoracic NSCLC
+1. Diagnosed with stage III or metastatic NSCLC

 2. Has a PD-L1 positive (TPS≥1%) tumor